Contents

 Professor in Medical Oncology and Director of the Postgraduate School of Medical Oncology at Università Politecnica Marche; Director of Department of Medical Oncology, Director of “Genetic Cancer” Center and Breast Unit Coordinator at Ospedali Riuniti of Ancona, Italy

-Research Keywords: thoracic cancer; breast cancer; neuroendocrine tumors; innovative therapies; COVID-19 and cancer
+Research Keywords: Thoracic cancer; breast cancer; neuroendocrine tumors; innovative therapies; COVID-19 and cancer

 About the Special lssue